Paropakaram: Production

-The film was directed was by Kamal Ghosh who also handled the cinematography.
+The film was directed by Kamal Ghosh who also handled the cinematography.
 Editing was done by Prakash and Kandasamy.
 Devaki Bose wrote the story and Udhayakumar wrote the dialogues.
 Art direction was done by Kotvankar.
 R. N. Nagaraja Rao carried out the still photography.
 The film was shot and processed at Vijaya Vauhini Studios.

 Soundtrack

 Music was composed by Ghantasala while the lyrics were penned by Kavi Lakshmanadas.